Real-Case Analysis #40: Fortinet's Cybersecurity Breach

 As a renowned cybersecurity organization, Fortinet's reputation has been seriously impacted:

-• Trust Erosion: The compromise could decrease consumer confidence in Fortinet's capacity to protect sensitive data, thus jeopardizing future commercial possibilities.
+• Decrease in Trust: The compromise could decrease consumer confidence in Fortinet's capacity to protect sensitive data, thus jeopardizing future commercial possibilities.

 • Competitive Disadvantage: Competitors may use this incident to gain an edge in the highly competitive cybersecurity market.